jeremyandrews/Argus-app/memory-bank/activeContext.md

   - MVVM pattern with shared components for code reuse between views
   - SwiftData selected for modern persistence with Swift-native syntax
   - Swift concurrency (async/await) for improved readability and performance
+  - Adapter pattern to bridge between ArticleModel and NotificationData during transition

 - **Migration Strategy**:
   - Phased implementation to ensure continuous app functionality
   - Testing each phase thoroughly before moving to next
   - Keeping compatibility with existing systems during transition
+  - Using adapters to maintain compatibility with existing UI while modernizing data layer

 - **Performance Focus**:
   - Implementing optimized database access patterns from the start